wx-chevalier/Awesome-Lists-and-CheatSheets/InfoSecurity/InfoSecurity-OpenSource-List.md

 - [Metasploit #Project#](https://www.metasploit.com/): Metasploit helps security teams do more than just verify vulnerabilities, manage security assessments, and improve security awareness;

 - [HackTools #Project#](https://github.com/LasCC/Hack-Tools): HackTools, is a web extension facilitating your web application penetration tests, it includes cheat sheets as well as all the tools used during a test such as XSS payloads, Reverse shells and much more.

+- [CDK #Project#](https://github.com/cdk-team/CDK): CDK is an open-sourced container penetration toolkit, offering stable exploitation in different slimmed containers without any OS dependency.
+It comes with penetration tools and many powerful PoCs/EXPs helps you to escape container and takeover K8s cluster easily.

 ## POC Framework | POC 框架